guilhermeytalo/CodesChallenge/JS/FreeCodeCamp/Basic JavaScript/Understanding Case Sensitivity in Variables.md

 var anotherVariableName;
 var thisVariableNameIsSoLong;
 ```

 ---

-Modify the existing declarations and assignments so their names use camelCase.
+## Instructions

-Do not create any new variables.
+- Modify the existing declarations and assignments so their names use camelCase.

----
+- Do not create any new variables.

 ### Before